Do you have a vision for your senior picture outfits?

 - Very bright colors reflect onto skin and don’t photograph well.
 Leave the neon’s at home and go with muted, neutral and softer tones if possible.

-- Crazy busy patterns that will call all the attention to the clothing rather than you.
+- Busy patterns that will call all the attention to the clothing rather than you.

 - When selecting your outfit, consider that it’s going to be around for a long time.
 With that in mind you MIGHT want to go with a classic look that will stand the test of time.